hadarsnorlax/SpotifyCustomPlaylists/README.md

 # SpotifyCustomPlaylists

-Use API Auth Token of scope: 'playlist-modify-public'
+Use API Auth Token of scopes: 'playlist-modify-public' and 'user-top-read'

 * Environment Variables